gvwilson/fiction/iffy/index.md

 still risked their sanity with virtual reality and direct neural links.
 Everyone else stuck to text, voice, and simple, sanitized graphics.

+Sleep had been a long time coming, and for once she hadn't dreamed.

-It only took Aunt Naggie a minute to gather up a trio of sturdy mesh bags and an ancient handheld scanner that she swore would warn them of anything toxic.
+It only took Aunt Naggie a minute to gather a trio of sturdy mesh bags and an ancient handheld scanner that she swore would warn them of anything toxic.
 Iffy slipped a few small tools into a waistbelt under her coat.
-If she was lucky,
+If Aunt Naggie asked,
+she'd say that she hoped
-someone in the market would have mending work she could do for a few rand while Aunt Naggie haggled over onions, noodles, and soy.
+someone would have mending work she could do for a few rand while her foster mother haggled over onions, noodles, and soy.

 After dragging a shaver over her scalp and watching sternly while Iffy did the same,